totallynotdavid/image-generation/readme.md

 A simple, lightweight TypeScript image-processing library for Deno.

 Each image transformation is a small, standalone async function: you pass parameters and it returns a `Uint8Array` containing the processed image.
-That functional design makes transformations easy to compose, test, and reuse.
+Its design makes transformations easy to compose, test, and reuse.

 Features:

 - Runs natively on Deno (no npm dependencies).
-- Works with local files and in-memory buffers (no need to upload images to third-party services).
+- Works with local files and in-memory buffers.
 - Each transformation returns a `Uint8Array`, so you can chain them together and integrate the results wherever you deliver or store image data.
 - Designed for composition: build processing pipelines by chaining simple